...

 The Islifearecipe.net Best Hanoi Travel Guide and Food Review

 …is your passport to a gastronomic adventure like no other we have written to date.
-Join the Islifearecipe.net Team as we savor the essence of Hanoi, one dish/restaurant/boat at a time, and uncover the hidden gems that make this city a food lover’s paradise.
+Join the Islifearecipe.net Team as we savor the essence of Hanoi, one dish/restaurant/boat at a time, and uncover the wonders that make this city a food lover’s paradise.
 Just follow in our footsteps, folks.

 Hanoi Vietnam: I have been to Vietnam a few times already, but this time we went with my best mate from the UK, and his son.
 What a lovely time we had.
 Paul was a tad uncertain at the start, him being a Vietnam virgin and all, but towards the end of the trip, he was a natural.
 I wanted to give you a first person wander through some of the eateries we frequented to give you some ideas of where and what to eat if you happen to stumble into Hanoi, Vietnam.